microsoft/ipe/Documentation/filesystems/fsverity.rst

   suitable for environments requiring strong integrity and authenticity guarantees on a per-file basis, complementing fs-verity's protection mechanisms.
-For configuring IPE policies and understanding IPE's operational modes, refer to the IPE documentation.
+For configuring IPE policies and understanding IPE's operational modes, refer to Documentation/admin-guide/LSM/ipe.rst for more details.

 - Trusted userspace code in combination with `Built-in signature verification`_.
 This approach should be used only with great care.